mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

 In [1]: import os
 ```

-The function `mkdir()` creates a folder, that will be appear in ther working directory of the current kernel, unless you specify a specific path.
+The function `mkdir()` creates a folder, that will be appear in the working directory of the current kernel, unless you specify a specific path.

 ```
 In [2]: os.mkdir('data/')
 ```

 *Note*.
-The slash (`/`) at the end of the folder name is not needed, but may help to distinguish between files and folders.
+The slash (`/`) at the end of the folder name is not needed, but it may help to distinguish between files and folders.

 ## Q1b.
 Dowloading the zip files